No booking fees on the app

 Brighton to Manchester Piccadilly train travel guide

-Taking the train from Brighton to Manchester Piccadilly is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Brighton, you can arrive at Manchester Piccadilly in just 3h 56m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Brighton to Manchester Piccadilly is efficient and offers a scenic and comfortable experience.
+With frequent departures from Brighton, you can reach Manchester Piccadilly in just 3h 56m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking